Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Discussion

+We ignored the technical details related to the sample size in the paper because it significantly simplifies presentation.
+We believe that this decision is justified, as one of our key results is that sampling without replacement sometimes has much worse privacy guarantees than Poisson subsampling.
+This conclusion is only amplified if we take into account the additional challenges of estimating the dataset size.
+Finally, we note that studying the hockey-stick divergence of the distributions directly under add and remove is useful for any DP mechanism where we do not have an exact analyze under substitution.
+We can bound the privacy parameters for substitution using a standard group privacy argument although this does not always give us tight results.

 We conclude with two recommendations for practitioners applying privacy accounting in the DP-SGD setting.
 We recommend disclosing the privacy accounting hyperparameters for the sake of reproducibility (see Section 5.3.3 of \cite{google23dpfy-ml} for a list of suggestions).
 Finally, we also recommend that, when comparisons are made between DP-SGD mechanisms, the privacy accounting for both should be re-run for the sake of fairness.
+As an example, consider a situation where a new paper computes privacy parameters using a tight PLD accountant, and compares the performance against an older paper that used a less tight accountant based on RDP.
+In this case the newer paper gains an advantage based on the improved accounting technique.
+Ideally the privacy parameters of the older paper is recomputed to ensure that the comparison between the DP-SGD mechanisms is not affected by the loose accountant.
+This is of course only possible if the older paper followed our first recommendation of disclosing the privacy accounting hyperparameters.
+In general, tight accounting techniques are an important tool to ensure that conclusions about the behavior of DP-SGD under various hyperparameters are not an artifact of an inaccurate accountant.